Mutual agreement procedure

 At the end of the MAP, the competent authority to which the case was initially referred by the taxpayer advises the latter of the outcome decided on by the authorities of both States.

-If the taxpayer accepts the solution put forward, he or she is asked to refrain from any administrative or judicial remedy challenging both the substance and form of the disputed taxation so as to avoid any risk of dual exemption.
+If the taxpayer accepts the solution put forward, they are asked to refrain from any administrative or judicial remedy challenging both the substance and form of the disputed taxation so as to avoid any risk of dual exemption.

 If the taxpayer rejects the proposal or fails to reply, the solution reached by the authorities of both States will lapse and the taxpayer’s situation may be settled in each State on the basis of its interpretation of its legislation and the convention.

-As part of the MAP, the competent authorities only have an obligation of due diligence.
+Absent an arbitration clause in the Tax Convention, the competent authorities only have an obligation of due diligence.
 Should the States fail to reach an agreement, the mutual agreement procedure is terminated without eliminating the double taxation.
 In this case, the taxpayer’s situation will be settled in each State.